noir-lang/noir/docs/docs/dev_docs/privacy/main.md

 We're researching cryptographic ways to enable users to retrieve sibling paths from 3rd-parties without revealing leaf indices.

 > \* Note: due to the non-uniformity of Aztec transactions, the 'privacy set' of a transaction might not be the entire set of transactions that came before.
-See here (LINK).

 ##### Any query